mozilla/persona-yahoo-bridge/docs/OPS_NOTES.md

 ## Windows Live API Key
 Most IdPs we proxy use OpenID, but Windows Live requires an API Key.
 This means two things - domain name and API key must match, API key must be registred with Microsoft.
 Real keys are managed by Ops.

+## Public and Secret Keypair
+This server does cryptographic operations as part of the Persona Primary protocol.

+You must have public/secret keys.
+There are several ways to achieve this:
+* Using the following environment variables: ``PUBLIC_KEY`` ``PRIVATE_KEY``
+* Using scripts/gen_keys.js to create ``server/var/server_secret_key.json``  ``server/var/server_public_key.json``
+* Letting the server automatically create ``ephemeral`` keys, which change on restart

+Ephemeral is only appropriate in development environments.
+If deploying Vinz Clortho in a clustered environment, all servers must have the same keypair.

+### Protect the keys
+The server_secret_key.json key is extremely sensative, protect it!

+Only the public key can be shared via HTTP.

 ## External Requests
 Documented in [Issue 23](https://github.com/mozilla/browserid-bigtent/issues/23).